chachmu/mpvDLNA/README.md

 # Length of time to spend searching for DLNA servers (Try increasing this if you are having trouble finding your server, default is 1 second)
 timeout = 20

+# Number of nodes to fetch when making a request to the DLNA server (default is 2000)
+count=5000
 ```

 ## More on `ep`